Radical SAM enzymes: History and mechanism

 The mechanism for these reactions entail transfer of a methyl or adenosyl group from sulfur to iron.
 The resulting organoiron complex subsequently releases the organic radical.
 The latter step is reminiscent of the behavior of adenosyl and methyl cobalamins.

 Nomenclature

-All enzymes including radical SAM superfamily follow an easy guideline for systematic naming.
+All enzymes including radical SAM enzymes follow an easy guideline for systematic naming.
 Systematic naming of enzymes allows a uniform naming process that is recognized by all scientists to understand corresponding function.
 The first word of the enzyme name often shows the substrate of the enzyme.
 The position of the reaction on the substrate will also be in the beginning portion of the name.
 Lastly, the class of the enzyme will be described in the other half of the name which will end in suffix -ase.
 The class of an enzyme will describe what the enzyme is doing or changing on the substrate.
 For example, a ligase combines two molecules to form a new bond.